-The Lhaq'temish Foundation (LF), formerly known as the Lummi Nation Service Organization (LNSO), is a 501(c)(3) non-profit organization capable of relationship development and accessing private foundations and other charitable funding resources.
-The Lhaq'temish Foundation provides fiscal sponsorship to numerous approved projects and activities that "inspires individuals and community empowerment to strengthen our future."
-LF also assists LIBC in administering the community contribution fund pool to distribute back to various community-based projects.
-Community-based projects have a focus on education, culture, social development, or civic purposes, and have unmet funding needs into the foreseeable future.
+The Lummi Nation Service Organization (LNSO) is a 501(c)(3) non-profit organization capable of relationship development and accessing private foundations and other charitable funding resources.
+LNSO provides fiscal sponsorship to numerous approved projects and activities that "inspires individuals and community empowerment to strengthen our future."
+LNSO also assists LIBC in administering the community contribution fund pool to distribute back to various community-based projects.
+Communitybased projects have a focus on education, culture, social development, or civic purposes, and have unmet funding needs into the foreseeable future.